 |4.
 Testing Phase|

 Phase 1: Confirm that CT WiZ can accept a test message from your EHR System.

-Phase 2: Validate messages from your EHR to confirm that required fields are populated with proper codes.
+Phase 2: Validate messages from your EHR that required fields are populated with proper codes.

 Bi-directional Exchange: Query and Response